Top 10 Game Development Companies in the Netherlands: Industry Leaders of 2026

 • Notable Projects: Rocket League (Switch), Metro Exodus (PC/Console), Tomb Raider ports

-Pros
+Pros Cons

-• One of Europe’s most experienced porting studios with 100+ titles delivered
+One of Europe’s most experienced porting studios with 100+ titles delivered Primarily porting-focused, limited original IP development

-• Strong technical relationships with all major platform holders
+Strong technical relationships with all major platform holders Premium pricing for complex multi-platform engagements

-• Proven process for performance optimization on constrained hardware
+Proven process for performance optimization on constrained hardware Capacity may be limited during high-demand windows

-• ISO-compliant security and NDA-protected delivery
+ISO-compliant security and NDA-protected delivery

 Key Highlights

-• Engines: Custom engine, Unity
+• Engines: Custom frameworks, Unity

-Pros
+Pros & Cons

-Cons
+Pros Cons

 5. PALADIN Studios

 PALADIN Studios is an Amsterdam-based game developer and publisher with a strong track record in mobile game development services.
 With a specialty in casual, mid-core, and strategy mobile titles, PALADIN has reached cumulative downloads in excess of 50 million across their portfolio.
-Their titles demonstrate a consistent command of free-to-play mechanics, ad-based monetization, and in-app purchase design — making them one of the more commercially accomplished Netherlands-based gaming companies in the mobile space.
+Their titles demonstrate a consistent command of free-to-play mechanics, ad-based monetization, and in-app purchase design, making them one of the more commercially accomplished Netherlands-based gaming companies in the mobile space.

 PALADIN also offers co-development and publishing support for external game studios, making them a viable partner for developers seeking both production muscle and market access in Europe.
-Their close ties to major mobile platform ecosystems and marketing proficiency for App Store and Google Play optimization adds additional value for mobile-first developers.
+Their close ties to major mobile platform ecosystems and marketing proficiency for App Store and Google Play optimization add additional value for mobile-first developers.

 Key Highlights